Freedom in the World

 The judiciary is not independent in practice.
 The courts are influenced by the executive branch as well as powerful political, economic, and criminal groups.

-In August 2011, to mark the 20th anniversary of the creation of the Nagorno-Karabakh Republic, the parliament approved a general amnesty law that allowed the release of up to 20 percent of the prison population, mainly inmates convicted of minor crimes, and the commutation of sentences of other prisoners on the condition that they took part in the 1991–94 war or had family members killed in the conflict.
+In August 2011, the legislature passed an amnesty law to release or commute the sentences of up to 20 percent of the prison population, on the condition that the inmates fought in the 1991–94 war or had family killed in the conflict.
 The amnesty also stipulated the closure of at least 60 percent of pending criminal cases and the release of suspects from pretrial detention.

-In June, a Karabakh soldier was tried in Armenian criminal court for the murder of four soldiers in his unit and was found guilty, receiving life imprisonment.
-The Karabakh army suffered from a series of noncombat deaths in 2011, including two shooting sprees that left 10 soldiers dead, and a number of Karabakh soldiers faced criminal charges.
+The Karabakh army suffered from a series of noncombat deaths in 2011, including two shooting sprees that left 10 soldiers dead, and a number of soldiers faced criminal charges.
+One soldier who was found guilty of the killings was sentenced to life in prison in August 2011.

 The continued control of major economic activity by powerful elites limits opportunities for most residents, though the government has instituted a number of economic rehabilitation projects in recent years.

 Men and women have equal legal status, though women are underrepresented in government and the private sector.
 Women are not conscripted.
 The government administers a “birth-encouragement program” with the goal of repopulating the territory.
-Couples receive roughly $780 when they marry and additional money for the birth of each child.
+Couples receive several hundred dollars when they marry and additional money for the birth of each child.